 Penrhos Country Park (also known as Penrhos Coastal Park/ Penrhos Nature Reserve, map reference SH2781) is a 200 acre country park near Holyhead on the Island of Anglesey.

 It is adjacent to the A55, on the Anglesey Coastal Path and also adjoins Beddmanarch Bay.
 It has been open for public use and enjoyment for over 40 years and is a very popular place for visits from locals and tourists alike.

-The park, in an Area of Outstanding Natural Beauty (AONB) forms part of the Anglesey Coastal Path Network and the National Cycle Track Routes 5 & 8.
+an Area of Outstanding Natural Beauty (AONB) forms part of the Anglesey Coastal Path Network and the National Cycle Track Routes 5 & 8.

 Parts of the wooded areas were created in the early 1800s with 15,000 broad-leaved trees.
 It has many rare plants that should be protected.
 It boasts a stunning coastline along with woodland paths meandering past pools and follies.